-For the mews plots (and other house types whe Page 22dding is used), the garage doors and front door are shown as a mid/light grey.
+For the mews plots (and other house types where a dark cladding is used), the garage doors and front door are shown as a mid/light grey.
 This just introduces another colour into the composition which doesn't seem to complement the other tones.
 It would be more balanced to use the same darker grey/black as the cladding, or use a simple, untreated/uncoloured timber.